 I am looking at how the past influences the future and see a gap that needs to be filled.
 We have witnessed the content of conference talks on the future and life extension for many, many decades and time is passing by.
 Action must be taken.
 Certainly, we can continue to speak at conferences that are not associated with life extension and introduce ideas about life extension, but so many people are doing that now.
 Googling “life extension conferences” receives 29,400,000 results and not all of them related to the events mentioned in this article.

 We need a worldwide league of activists and experts to help spread positive news, reliable information, and a well-thought-out socio-political stance.
 I think Humanity+, as a 501(c)3 international nonprofit membership organization can steer this forward.
 We have the experience and the leadership.
-We also have insight into possible futures:
+We also have insight into possible futures.

 To establish a worldwide (global or international) summit (which can be virtual) to discuss the laws and policies that are and will continue to affect our efforts to live longer is crucial.
 The contributors will be organizations and their leadership who have a track record in science, technology, psychology, philosophy, ethics, and governance.
 The model will be similar but more advanced than the Vital Progress Summit of 2004 where we build out the Proactionary Principle.
 Humanity+ is skilled at organizing events, considering our conferences at Harvard, Caltech, Parson’s School of Design NYC, Beijing, Hong Kong, United Kingdom, Second Life, and Spain.
-We also have a strong focus on AI because it is consequential for eliminating aging and he finality of death.
+We also have a strong focus on AI because it is consequential for radical life extension.
 Further, consequential to life extension is mainstream acceptance, academic scholarship, and entertainment narratives that represent real world scenarios that enlighten rather than scare the public about AI, cyborgs, avatars, transhuman, posthumans and uploads.
 This awareness ties into the many of the tenets that Humanity+ values, such as morphological freedom, the Proactionary Principle, and Technoprogressive socio-political views.